 5. What Are the Disadvantages of Dental Implants?

 They are not a quick solution for replacing missing teeth.
-Surgery, bone grafting, if needed, and the healing process take time.
-And implants cost more than other forms of tooth replacement, but they last much longer.
+Surgery, preparatory bone grafting if needed, and the healing process all take time.
+And implants have a higher initial cost than other forms of tooth replacement, but they are more cost-effective than the alternatives because they last much longer.

 6. How Do Dental Implants Compare with Other Types of Tooth Replacement?

-Dental implants, a dental bridge, a partial denture, and a full denture all replace missing teeth.
+Dental implants, a dental bridge, a partial denture, and a full denture are all teeth replacement options in The Villages.
 But how do they compare?

 - Dental implants – An oral surgeon embeds an artificial tooth root in your jawbone.
 Unlike a partial denture or a dental bridge, your adjacent teeth will not be affected.